doppelmutzi/doppelmutzi.github.io/_posts/2019-07-10-test-react-custom-hooks.md

 _waitForNextUpdate_ allows us to wait for the asynchronous function to return in order to check the response of the network call.

 The following extract is from the [lib's documentation](https://react-hooks-testing-library.com/usage/advanced-hooks#async):
-> returns a Promise that resolves the next time the hook renders, commonly when state is updated as the result of an asynchronous action`.
+> [...] returns a Promise that resolves the next time the hook renders, commonly when state is updated as the result of an asynchronous action [...].

 After `await waitForNextUpdate()` returns we can safely assert that _result.current.data_ holds data coming from the (mocked) network request.
-In addition, a state change through calling `setLoading(false)` was performed and, thus, _result.current.loading_ is _false_.
+In addition, a state change by calling `setLoading(false)` was performed and, thus, _result.current.loading_ is _false_.

 # Testing More Use Cases